Luis Ramos Arrested In Deadly Stabbing Of Mother, Daughter Inside Yonkers Home, Police Say

 Police were called to the Shipman Avenue home Monday after friends said the women hadn’t been seen in several days.
 Officers found a broken window and went inside.

 “When the officers entered the house, they found two deceased females with trauma.
-The trauma appears at this point to be knife trauma,” Mueller told reporters Tuesday.MORE NEWS: NYC To Offer COVID Vaccine For 5 To 11-Year-Olds As Early As Thursday; In Schools Next Week
+The trauma appears at this point to be knife trauma,” Mueller told reporters Tuesday.MORE NEWS: Children Ages 5 To 11 Start Getting Vaccinated At New York City-Run Sites

 Mueller said the investigation is ongoing and a murder weapon has not yet been recovered.